Commitments

 Description:

-Across the globe, today’s children and young people are facing a historic confluence of crises – from protracted conflicts to disease outbreaks and entrenched droughts.
-To bolster vital services provided to children amid disruption of national systems, humanitarian and development organizations are increasingly leveraging data technologies, including artificial intelligence (AI).
+Across the globe, today’s children and young people increasingly live in fragile contexts.
+They are facing conflicts, violence, disasters or chronic political crises that daily jeopardize their wellbeing and even their lives.
+To bolster vital services amid disruption of national systems, child welfare organizations are increasingly leveraging data technologies, including artificial intelligence (AI).
 While practitioners may have well-intended purposes, the systems used are often designed with (consenting) adults in mind, without a focus on children's unique needs.
-In a humanitarian context, the consequences can be singularly dire, as data can put children at immediate risk.
+In fragile contexts, the consequences can be singularly dire, as data can put children at immediate risk.
 This holds true for “big data”, “small data”, personal data and otherwise sensitive data.
-Appropriate responsible data mechanisms and child-centered approaches are essential to ensure children and young people’s rights are not eroded by the use of data technologies, but instead uplifted by them – especially in higher vulnerability contexts such as humanitarian crises.

-6. Developing a prototype: Together with a tech company, develop a prototype tool that integrates the insights and preferences into a specialised model that can be deployed in selected and similar contexts.
+4. Disseminating and adopting: These insights will subsequently be shared through a forum with relevant stakeholders (such as Governments, tech companies) in the selected contexts to identify tangible next steps to integrate them into policies and systems (such as national systems, private sector technologies).
+Together with a tech company, develop a prototype tool that integrates the insights and preferences into a specialised model that can be deployed in the selected and similar contexts.

 Through an online platform and additional virtual meetings, the team will seek to sustain an ongoing conversation with youth participants to ensure they have a voice as the work develops into material for policymakers and tech companies.
 Participants will have the ability to further reflect on the analysis of their remarks and indicate if there are any further additions or revisions they would like to see made.
 The team may also use the platform to provide surveys, particularly to seek their perspectives and evaluation of the progress made by stakeholders towards aligning with their preferences.
 The team will also monitor which recommendations have been embedded in government and other stakeholders’ frameworks, policies, guidance and systems; and will advocate for the adoption of the specialised model where needed.
 The practical guidance and the prototype tool will be accompanied by papers, policy reports, workshop summaries, and other material to raise awareness on youth preferences and keep stakeholders accountable of the progress in their contexts.